-This page will introduce you to a new way to write Turkish, using the Shwa script.
-Shwa is featural, so letters look like they sound, and it's universal, so everyone will agree on the values of the letters.
+This page will introduce you to a new way to write Turkish, using the Musa script.
+Musa is featural, so letters look like they sound, and it's universal, so everyone will agree on the values of the letters.
 It's also fully supported by digital media: fonts, keyboards, apps and programs, and it needs only a 20-key keyboard, the same one for every language.

 The modern Turkish alphabet is the result of one of the most important of Atatürk's reforms, and it has been a great success.
 His Language Commission chose the Latin alphabet mostly to make a clean break with the past, and because it was (and still is) widely used and adaptable.

-Shwa is not yet widely used, but it can be adapted to Turkish perhaps even better than the Latin alphabet.
+Musa can be adapted to Turkish perhaps even better than the Latin alphabet.
 Not only does the Turkish alphabet include some new letters (ÇĞİıŞ), but it also uses some old letters in new ways (CJ).
-Because of this, foreigners will probably not pronounce Turkish correctly, even if they read the Latin alphabet, and we may have some trouble reading other languages written in the same script we use.
-Shwa also has an advantage in the handling of yumuşak g; another is in the palatalization of back consonants by front vowels (âû).
+Because of this, foreigners will probably not pronounce Turkish correctly, even if they read the Latin alphabet, and Turks may have some trouble reading other languages written in the same script.
+Musa also has an advantage in the handling of yumuşak g; another is in the palatalization of back consonants by front vowels (âû).

 Here are the consonants of Turkish, with the current orthography in black and IPA in green: